-In Panel B we repeat the estimation relying on a measure of relative stock market development: stock market capitalization scaled by the average capitalization of all the countries in the sample.
+In Panel (B) we repeat the estimation relying on a measure of relative stock market development: Stock market capitalization scaled by the average capitalization of all the countries in the sample.
 This measure controls for common world factors in stock returns.
-The coefficient of Shareholder Protection in the fixed-effect regression is positive but not precisely estimated.
-With IV, it becomes statistically different from zero at the 5 percent level.
-It is not significant when the estimation is effected with the Arellano-Bond method, but in this case this procedure is less warranted than in Panel A, since the null hypothesis of no autocorrelation is not rejected at the 5 percent level.
+The coefficient of Shareholder Protection in the fixed-effects regression is positive but not precisely estimated.
+With IV, it becomes statistically different from zero at the 5% level.
+13 It is not significant